Chris-Eckersley/incremental_interquartile_mean/notes.md

 ### Step 2: Read and step through the code
-Playing with and stepping through the code with a debugger helps build interest and gets my mind in the game. :-)  I spend a little time thinking about the big picture and looking for any obvious issues early on.
-Then that gets sent off to my subconscious. :-)
+Playing with and stepping through the code with a debugger helps build interest and gets my mind in the game. :-)  I spent a little time thinking about the big picture and looking for any obvious issues early on.
+Then I set that aside.

 ### Step 3: Refactoring & Improvements
 My first improvement was to add a test.